 If you know of another way to prepare this drink, we would love to hear it.

-Check our other Dominican fermented drinks recipes that. you'll sure to love.
+Check out our other Dominican fermented drinks recipes, you'll surely love them.

 Guarapo de Jagua (Genipa Fermented Drink)

 - 1 cup sugar (white, granulated), or sweetener of your choice

 - Wash the jaguas, then cut into small pieces.
 Place in a container with a lid with a capacity of 2.5 liters (1 gallon).
 Add the water.
 Cover with a piece of cloth or a clean kitchen towel (no lid).